2.7 Functions and Control Flow

 }

-• Conditions must be of type bool and need no parentheses.
+• Conditions must be of type bool and do not need parentheses.

-• Enclosing braces are mandatory for each code block.
+• Braces are mandatory for each code block.

 (In C, non-zero integers are considered truthy, and parentheses around conditions are required.)